shelikes2run/FEMSKO/README.md

 # FEMS Dispatch Staffing Dashboard

-This Streamlit app allows fire and aviation managers to configure and visualize staffing levels using live FEMS index data.
+This Streamlit app allows fire and aviation managers to configure and visualize FEMS NFDRS Outputs/Percentiles, Decision Classes (Staffing, Dispatch, Adjective, SFDI, Severe Fire Danger Index and R5 PAL using live FEMS index data.
+This is visualization work off of the work Kevin Osborne created.

 ## Features